boygao1992/StateBackPrototype/README.md

 In order to sustain the clear separation between Parent and Child components (state machines) where Parent manages the lifecycles of its children including their behaviors (State Transition Function is swappable dynamically during the runtime), the dependency network is no longer static which needs a second-order state machine.

 ## State Machine Composition
-1. Cascade Composition ( 2 sequential dependent tasks)
+1. Cascade Composition / Sequencing ( 2 sequential dependent tasks)

 signal passing

 **[ pic ]**

-2. Synchronous Parallel/Side-by-side Composition ( n independent tasks, n >= 2)
+2. Synchronous Parallel/Side-by-side Composition / Intersection ( n independent tasks, n >= 2)

 signal broadcasting

 **[ pic ]**

-3. Feedback Loop
+3. Feedback Loop / Repetition

+4. Switch / Choice ( Hierarchical State Machine, add guards before each State Machine)

-These composition logic will be implemented by Writer monad, Monoid, and ChainRec monad.
+These composition logic will be implemented by Writer Monad, Monoid, ChainRec Monad, Fixed-point Monad.

-### Reader
+### Reader Monad
-### Writer
+### Writer Monad
 ### Monoid
 ### ChainRec